History of Mauritania in Timeline

 In 1984, filming for Fort Saganne took place in Mauritania.

-In 1986, the country's first deepwater port opened near Nouakchott.
+In 1986, Mauritania's first deepwater port opened near Nouakchott.

-In April 1989, intercommunal violence broke out during the "Mauritania–Senegal Border War".
+In April 1989, intercommunal violence broke out in Mauritania, known as the "Mauritania–Senegal Border War."

-On April 9, 1989, Mauritanian guards killed two Senegalese in Diawara, starting the Mauritania-Senegal Border War.
+On 9 April 1989, Mauritanian guards killed two Senegalese, which contributed to the start of the Mauritania-Senegal Border War.

 As low scale conflict with Senegal continued into 1990/91, the Mauritanian government engaged in and encouraged acts of violence and seizures of property directed against the Halpularen ethnic group.

-As of June 1991, the United Nations High Commissioner for Refugees (UNHCR) estimated that 52,995 Mauritanian refugees were living in Senegal and at least 13,000 in Mali.
+As of June 1991, the United Nations High Commissioner for Refugees (UNHCR) estimated that 52,995 Mauritanian refugees were living in Senegal and at least 13,000 in Mali due to the conflict with Senegal.

 1991: New Constitution approved

-In 1991, a new Constitution was approved, putting an end to formal military rule in Mauritania.
+In 1991, a new Constitution was approved in Mauritania, putting an end to formal military rule and legalizing opposition parties.

 Since 1992, a series of national and municipal elections have produced limited decentralization in Mauritania.